viadeo/kasper-framework/doc/source/guide/3_defining_a_platform/11_using_authorization.rst

 - write
 - read

-To define permissions for Command or/and a Query just add `XKaspeRequirePermissions` annotation in specifying which permissions you want to check for the resource.
+To define permissions for Command or/and a Query just add `XKasperRequirePermissions` annotation in specifying which permissions you want to check for the resource.

 .. code-block:: java
     :linenos:

-    import com.viadeo.kasper.security.annotation.XKaspeRequirePermissions;
+    import com.viadeo.kasper.security.annotation.XKasperRequirePermissions;

-    @XKaspeRequirePermissions(values = {"delete", "write"})
+    @XKasperRequirePermissions(values = {"delete", "write"})
     public class CreateStuffCommand implements Command {
         ...
     }